floating-ui/floating-ui/docs/_includes/popper-documentation.md

 <a name="modifiers..flip"></a>

 ### modifiers~flip
-Modifier used to flip the placement of the popper when the latter starts overlapping its reference element.
+Modifier used to flip the popper's placement when it starts to overlap its reference element.

 Requires the `preventOverflow` modifier before it in order to work.

-**NOTE:** this modifier will run all its previous modifiers everytime it tries to flip the popper!
+**NOTE:** this modifier will interrupt the current update cycle and will restart it if it detects the need to flip the placement.

 **Kind**: inner property of <code>[modifiers](#modifiers)</code>